 The Data Editor allows you to view and quickly edit data right in the grid.

-Use the rich set of data management options in the shortcut menu.
+Use the rich set of data management options in the context menu.

 To simplify data analysis, you can use the following features: